d3group/ddop/ddop/datasets/descr/bakery.rst

     - 'rainfall' the amount of rainfall,
     - 'temperature' the outdoor temperature,

-Note: The dataset also includes a column for the demand date.
-By default, the date is not included when loading the data.
-You can include it by setting the parameter `include_date` to `True`.
+    Note: The dataset also includes demand lag features as well as a column for the demand date.
+    By default, those features are not included when loading the data.
+You can include them by setting the parameter `include_lag`/`include_date` to `True`.